 yecacozcayo (Mdz64r)

-This iconographical example is intended to show a cutaway or section view of a shell design, which could be helpful in identifying elements of hieroglyphs.
+This iconographical example is intended to show a cutaway or section view of a shell design (yecacozcayo, in our Online Nahuatl Dictionary, but perhaps it should be spelled ecacozcayo or ehecacozcayo.
 This design appears to reveal the inner coil of a conch.
 The shell is white, with scalloped edges.
 The surrounding background is red.

 Stephanie Wood

 The art historians of Mesolore identify this as a "cut shell" design on a cape found in the Matrícula de Tributos, a precursor to the Codex Mendoza.
-The elements of the word yecacozcayo may include cozca-, the stem for cozcatl, necklace, knowing that shells were used for necklaces.
-That being said, two examples of shells below are different shells from this one.
+The elements of the word yecacozcayo include eca- or eheca-, the stem for ehecatl, wind, plus cozca-, the stem for cozcatl, necklace, knowing that shells were used for necklaces, and -yo, from -yotl, having the nature of.
+The intrusive y- before -eca is not unusual.
+Two examples of shells below are different shells from this one.
 The ilacaztli and tecciztli are closer.
 The cutaway views of shells can reveal the inner swirls and connect them to thoughts of wind and movement.

 Stephanie Wood